• Menu

 Milos Bistrot Mexico City

-One of the best restaurants in hip Condesa if you’re aiming for a cosy spot with a nice gastronomic variety, Milo’s Bistrot is situated in a cool street corner.
-It offers a bistrot concept where the food offered varies according to the seasonal ingredients on hand.
+One of the best restaurants in hip Condesa if you’re looking for a cosy spot with a nice gastronomic variety, Milo’s Bistrot is situated on a cool street corner.
+It offers a bistro concept where the food varies according to the seasonal ingredients on hand.

-Most of the menu at Milo´s consists of traditional Mexican cuisine, but they also have a great variety of international dishes, including delicious fondues and great meat cuts, among other specialities.
+Milo´s menu mainly consists of traditional Mexican cuisine, but it also offers a wide variety of international dishes, including delicious fondues and great meat cuts, among other specialities.

 Their physical space is reduced, making it a nice option if you want to accompany your meal with a long, intimate conversation and good wine.
 Its strategic location makes it a nice option if you want to observe life passing by from the sidewalk seating area.